CFTC orders JPMorgan to pay $65 million to settle swap rate manipulation charge

 The derivatives regulator said the bank made false reports and attempted to manipulate the U.S. Dollar International Swaps and Derivatives Association Fix to benefit its derivatives positions.

-“We’re pleased to have this matter behind us,” JPMorgan spokeswoman Jessica Francisco said.Other big banks including Goldman Sachs Group Inc, Barclays PLC and Citigroup Inc had to settle similar charges relating to ISDAfix benchmark case with the regulator in 2015 and 2016.

-Reporting by Tim Ahmann, Diptendu Lahiri and Nikhil Subba; Writing by Mohammad Zargham; Editing by Bill Trott and Arun Koyyur
+Reporting by Tim Ahmann and Diptendu Lahiri; Writing by Mohammad Zargham; Editing by Bill Trott and Arun Koyyur